 From March 2018, the NSW Government introduced legislation requiring most Council's to establish Local Planning Panels.
 A Local Planning Panel, also known as an Independent Hearing and Assessment Panel (IHAP), is a panel of three independent expert members and a community member who undertake the following functions:

 - assess and determine certain development applications, and

 - provide advice to Council on Planning Proposals (from 1 June 2018)

-The NSW Government recently passed legislation requiring Councils to establish Independent Hearing and Assessment Panels (IHAPs NSW Planning and Environment).
+The NSW Government passed legislation requiring Councils to establish Local Planning Panels by March 2018.
 These panels are to determine planning applications for certain development.

 Local Planning Panel meetings occur monthly on a Thursday in Council's Administration Building at 5:30pm.

 - public panel meeting, with an open forum for interested persons and groups to hear and make submissions about the development proposal

 - closed panel session for the panel to deliberate

 Decisions of the panel are determined by majority of votes with each member casting one vote.
 In the event of a tied vote, the Chairperson has a casting vote.